TerminatorNL/Tiquality/README.md

 Fluid's are tracked the same way as [blocks](#my-blocks-dont-tick-what-do-i-do).

-The fastest way to solve this is simply by standing in the liquid and running `/tq set feet NATURAL`.
+The fastest way to solve this is simply by standing in the liquid and running `/tq setblock feet NATURAL`.
 It will add the fluid to the config under `NATURAL_BLOCKS`.

 Pro tip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned in the liquid correctly.